AbhishekGurudutt/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Model Architecture and Training Strategy

 #### 1. Data collection
-To train a model,, data/images are required.
+To train a model, data/images are required.
 This is achieved by using the simulator provided by Udacity, and manually driving the car over the track and recording the data.
 The simulator stores all the images in a folder along with a csv file which maps each image along with other parameters such as steering angle, speed, throttle, and brake.

 #### 2. Model architecture
 The Udacity course instruction suggests to use Nvidia model for self-driving car.
 As described in the Nvidia papers, the architecture was implemented with one Normalization layer to start with, followed by 5 Convolutional layers, one Flatten layer and 5 Fully-connected layer.
-Since, there was no mention of activation layer in the paper, sigmoid activation was made use in the Fully-connected layer *[**model.py** line 45 to 69]*.
-Adam optimizer and loss function as Mean Square Error (MSE) were chosen *[**model.py** line 190]*.
+Since, there was no mention of activation layer in the paper, sigmoid activation was made use in the Fully-connected layer _[**model.py** line 45 to 69]_.
+Adam optimizer and loss function as Mean Square Error (MSE) were chosen _[**model.py** line 190]_.
 Below image shows the architecture of Nvidia model.

 ![alt text][image1]

 #### 3. Preprocessing
+The images collected through the simulator provides images of size 320x160, but the Nvidia model intakes images of size 220x66.
+The input images are initially cropped to remove the additional data _[**model.py** line 24]_.
+The cropped images are then resized to 220x66 _[**model.py** line 25]_.
+These images are converted to YUV image space since the Nvidia model accepts YUV format _[**model.py** line 26]_.

 The images collected from the simulator provides three different images, center, left, and right view.
 It also provides steering angle in a csv file.
 The steering angle has to be adjusted for right and left view, and is accomplished by adding or subtracting 0.25 radians of offset for the steering angle.

-####3.
-Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-####4.
-Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+To increase the number of training data, each image is flipped to provide images in the opposite direction of test track.
+The steering angle is negated for these images  _[**model.py** line 175 to 177]_.

-####1.
-Solution Design Approach
+#### 4. Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+With minimal amount of training data, a convolutional neural network model has to be developed to help the car drive autnomously in a simulated track.
+To acheive this, Nvidia architecture is used to train the model.
+The preprocessed images, along with the steering angle values were fed to Nvidia architecture to generate a model.
+This model was tested on the simulator to analyse the performance.
+Initally, the car drove straight on track and started to drive off track at turns.

+##### 4.1 Dropout layer
+While studying about convolutional neural network, I learnt about overfitting problem and how it can be reduced by addition of Dropout layers.
+In the Nvidia architecture, the same was implemented _[**model.py** line 60 to 66]_.

+##### 4.2 Normalizing the training data
+After analysis, I noticed that the number of images of straight path were much larger than the images of turning.
+In other words, the steering angle of 0, 0.25 and -0.25 radians were much higher than other steering angles.
+The training data had to be normalized before training the model.

+During normalization, additional images with steering angle of 0, 0.25 and -0.25 radians were removed _[**model.py** line 72 to 96]_.

+Normalization helped to steer the car much better during turns.

+##### 4.3 Adding shadows
+The car used to be on the track until the point when it encountered a shadow from a tree.
+There is a bridge after this, and the car used to drive off the track and into the water, or used to crash onto the bridge.
+Shadows at random location are added to the images before training the model _[**model.py** line 98 to 116]_.
+This model helped the car to maneuver during shadows, and drove autonomously on the track.

+##### 4.4 Generator
+To load the dataset for training batch wise, generator functions in keras can be made use of.
+Two different generator functions are created, one for training and the other for validating.
+Batch size of 64 is chosen as default.
+Images and steering angle are fed as input for the generators.
+Code for training data Generator can be found in _**model.py** line 118 to 129_ and for validation can be found in _**model.py** line 132 to 143_.
+The Generator function runs continously, returning batches of image data to the model.

+##### 4.5 Activation layer
+After reading about different types of activations in machine learning, I found out that Sigmoid activation layer is slower in learning and has a vanishing gradient problem.
+To avoid these disadvantages, Relu activation layer was made use.

+ ### Conclusion
+ I enjoyed working on this project.
+With no background in Machine learning, I have started to learn many concepts in this course, and platforms to use.
+Training the car with minimal efforts was possible due to the provision of Simiulator and testing due to the provision of `drive.py` by Udacity.
+I have not tested on the challenge track due to time constraints and I would like to revisit and work on this in future.